-Casey told the national CBS broadcast that the settlements represent “a remarkable achievement by courageous young men.” (see video to the left)
+Casey told the national CBS broadcast that the settlements represent “a remarkable achievement by courageous young men.” (see video to the right)

 As the settlements were being finalized in mid-August 2013, Feller and his client, Victim 10, gave an exclusive interview with Philadelphia’s ABC Affiliate, WPVI-TV.